-- Reviewers are assigned as soon as abstracts are submitted.
-You will NOT be able to make any edits to abstracts once it is submitted. - O Therefore, please only submit the abstract text when it is ready to be reviewed. - Once reviews are in progress, the abstract's status changes to "Waiting" - □ If you need to revise your abstract after it's assigned to a reviewer, you must contact the Program Chair for assistance.
-It is at the chairs' discretion whether they will update the abstract for you or not.
+- Reviewers can be assigned as soon as workshop proposals / abstracts are submitted.
+You will NOT be able to make any edits once a submission is sent to a reviewer. - Therefore, please only submit the text when it is ready to be reviewed. - Once reviews are in progress, the submission's status changes to "Waiting" - If you need to revise your submission after it's assigned to a reviewer, you must contact the Program Chair for assistance.
+It is at the Program Chair's discretion whether to update the submission for you or not.

-After the reviews are finished, the program chair decides to accept or reject your abstract.
+After the reviews are finished, the Program Chair decides to accept or reject your abstract / workshop proposal.